-• Would like fishermen to be required to have a snapper grouper unlimited permit (SG1) to maintain shares but include a grace period.
+the snapper grouper fishery.
+The wreckfish shareholders would like fishermen to be required to have a snapper grouper unlimited permit (SG1) to maintain shares but include a grace period.

-5.2.2 DRAFT Council's Conclusion
+5.2.2 Council's Conclusion

-The Council concluded that Preferred Alternative 2 best met the purpose of modernizing the wreckfish ITQ program as recommended by the Wreckfish ITQ Program Review (2019) as well as improving program monitoring and enforcement, as well as data collection and management.
-The preferred alternative also best meets the objectives of the Snapper Grouper FMP and the Wreckfish ITQ program while complying with the requirements of the Magnuson-Stevens Act and other applicable law.
+The Council concluded that Preferred Alternative 2 best met the purpose of modernizing the Wreckfish ITQ Program as recommended by the Wreckfish ITQ Program Review (SAFMC 2019a), as well as improving program monitoring and enforcement and data collection and management.
+The preferred alternative also best meets the objectives of the Snapper Grouper FMP while complying with the requirements of the Magnuson-Stevens Act and other applicable law.

-- Moving to an electronic reporting system for the Wreckfish Individual Transferable Quota (ITQ) program would respond to recommendations made in the 2019 Wreckfish ITQ Review and would have the following benefits, as described in Section 2.2.2. - One database containing all program activity (e.g., landings; participation; transfers of quota shares and quota pounds; ex-vessel, share, and quota pound prices). - More timely and accurate data reporting and real-time monitoring. - Improved method and reduced time to transfer shares and quota pounds. - Automated share cap calculations and increased timeliness in share transfers. - Ability to match permit holders to shareholder accounts. - Participants are able to view a history of their online actions (i.e., share transfers, allocation transfers, and landings) - Elimination of paper coupons, which would: - Allow quota pounds to be transferred or landed in one-pound increments rather than 100- and 500-pound increments, which would eliminate loss of quota pounds due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders.

-• Eliminate the need to mail coupons to the Southeast Fisheries Science Center.
+- The Council determined that moving to an electronic reporting system for the Wreckfish ITQ Program would respond to recommendations made in the 2019 Wreckfish ITQ Review and would have the following benefits, as described in Section 2.2.2. - One database containing all program activity (e.g., landings; participation; transfers of quota shares and quota pounds; ex-vessel, share, and quota pound prices). - More timely and accurate data reporting and real-time monitoring. - $\circ$ Improved method and reduced time to transfer shares and quota pounds. - Automated share cap calculations and increased timeliness in share transfers. - Ability to match permit holders to shareholder accounts. - Participants are able to view a history of their online actions (i.e., share transfers, allocation transfers, and landings) - Elimination of paper coupons, which would: - Allow quota pounds to be transferred or landed in one-pound increments rather than 100- and 500-pound increments, which would eliminate loss of quota pounds due to denominational restrictions. - Eliminate the need to print coupons and mail coupons to the shareholders. - Eliminate the need to mail coupons to the Southeast Fisheries Science Center.